Rachid-Elazouzi/rachid-elazouzi.github.io/_pages/about.md

 08/23-08/24 Prof. Rachid Elazouzi will visit Carnegie Mellon University as a visiting researcher for one year.

-11/16 Congratulations torancesco De Pellegrini, Antonio Massaro, Leonardo Goratti for winning the Best Poster Award at International Conference on Network Games, Control, and Optimization
+11/16 Congratulations to Francesco De Pellegrini, Antonio Massaro, Leonardo Goratti for winning the Best Paper  Award at International Conference on Network Games, Control, and Optimization